junxit/us-congress-bills-119/metadata.md

 - 2025-04-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-04-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 15 (Roll no. 107). (text: 04/28/2025 CR H1640-1641)
 - 2025-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 15 (Roll no. 107). (text: 04/28/2025 CR H1640-1641)
+- 2025-04-30 — Received in the Senate.
+- 2025-09-16 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 163.